LuciaC18/LB_Course/README.md

 This analysis explores U.S. job postings to identify the most in-demand roles and the key skills employers are seeking.
 Using aggregated job posting data, I first determined the most frequently advertised positions, then examined the top five skills associated with each role.

-By comparing skill frequencies across popular roles such as Data Analyst and Data Scientist, the analysis highlights which technical competencies are most valued in today’s job market—most notably Python, SQL, and Excel.
+By comparing skill frequencies across popular roles such as Data Analyst and Data Scientist, the analysis highlights which technical competencies are most valued in today’s job market-most notably Python, SQL, and Excel.
 These insights provide a data-driven perspective on hiring trends, helping to pinpoint the core skills that consistently appear in high-demand positions.

 For detailed steps, you can view the notebook [here](3_Project/2_Skills_Demand.ipynb).

-### Visualise Data
+#### Visualise Data
 ```python
 fig, ax = plt.subplots(len(job_titles), 1)